 Supporting children and young people to make positive relationships matter.

-From September 2020, Relationships Education, Health Education, and Relationships and Sex Education will become compulsory in England.
+Since September 2020, Relationships Education, Health Education, and Relationships and Sex Education became compulsory in England.
+Relationships, Health and Sex Education is sometimes shortened to RSHE.

-The outbreak of Covid-19, however, means that schools will have additional flexibility to meet the new curriculum requirements.
+Whilst RSHE is statutory, the outbreak of Covid-19 means that schools will have additional flexibility to meet the new curriculum requirements.

 What is the NEU doing?

-The NEU believes that the mental health and wellbeing of students must be a priority for all schools in the next academic year and RSHE will be critical to that work.
+The NEU believes that the mental health and wellbeing of students must be a priority for all schools this academic year and RSHE will be critical to that work.

 The NEU has endorsed AGENDA as a tool to help schools to support children and young people’s mental health and wellbeing.
 It will also help your school to develop an empowering, need-led RSE that has gender-equity and human rights at its heart.